 JD | Suffolk University Law School, Boston, Massachusetts

-Professor Ogbureke earned his dental degree from the University of Ibadan in Nigeria, a master’s degree in medical sciences from the University of Glasgow in Scotland, a doctor of medical sciences (DMSc, Molecular/Oral Biology) from Harvard University, and a juris doctorate (JD, Law) from Suffolk University Law School in Boston.
+Ogbureke earned his dental degree from the University of Ibadan in Nigeria, a master’s degree in medical science from the University of Glasgow in Scotland, a doctor of medical sciences (DMSc, Molecular/Oral Biology) from Harvard University, and a juris doctorate (JD, Law) from Suffolk University Law School in Boston.
 He earned the fellowship in dental surgery of the Royal College of Surgeons of England (FDSRCS), the Royal College of Physicians and Surgeons of Glasgow (FDSRCPS), and the Royal College of Surgeons of Edinburgh (FDSRCSE).
-Professor Ogbureke also earned a graduate certificate in the Business of Medicine from Johns Hopkins University.
-He completed a 2 ½-year clinical research fellowship at the National Institutes of Health (NIH), Bethesda, Maryland.
-Professor Ogbureke is a board certified diplomate of the American Board of Oral and Maxillofacial Pathology (ABOMP), a fellow of the Royal College of Pathologists of the United Kingdom (FRCPath), a board certified diplomate of the American Board of Medical Malpractice (ABMM) and the American Board of Legal Medicine (ABLM), and a fellow of the American College of Legal Medicine (ACLM).
-He completed the Certificate of Training in Forensic Dentistry program of McGill University, Montreal, Canada.
-Professor Ogbureke has been inducted into the fellowship of the American College of Dentists (FACD).
+Ogbureke also earned a graduate certificate in the Business of Medicine from Johns Hopkins University.
+He completed a 2½-year clinical research fellowship at the National Institutes of Health (NIH), Bethesda, Maryland.
+Ogbureke is a board certified diplomate of the American Board of Oral and Maxillofacial Pathology (ABOMP), a fellow of the Royal College of Pathologists (FRCPath) of the United Kingdom, a board certified diplomate of the American Board of Medical Malpractice (ABMM) and the American Board of Legal Medicine (ABLM), and a fellow of the American College of Legal Medicine (ACLM).
+He underwent training in Forensic Dentistry through the Forensic Dentistry program of McGill University, Montreal, Canada.
+Ogbureke has been inducted into the fellowship of the American College of Dentists (FACD).

-In June 2002, Professor Ogbureke was invited as a Discussant on the subject of “NOMA in Nigeria” by the National Public Radio/ BBC, “The World Today” program (AUDIO available) hosted by Lisa Mullin.
-In 2010, he was profiled by the Augusta Chronicle in a full-length article titled: “Professor Stays Too Busy to Count his Degrees” (Available online at: http://chronicle.augusta.com/news/metro/2010-02-21/professor-stays-too-busy-count-his-degrees), and quoted in an Augusta Chronicle article discussing research report on “Coffee and tea intake and risk of head and neck cancer: pooled analysis in the international head and neck cancer epidemiology consortium.”
+In June 2002, Ogbureke was invited as a Discussant on the subject of “NOMA in Nigeria” by the National Public Radio/ BBC, “The World Today” program (AUDIO available) hosted by Lisa Mullin.
+In 2010, he was profiled by the Augusta Chronicle in a full-length article titled: “Professor Stays Too Busy to Count his Degrees,”, and quoted in an Augusta Chronicle article discussing research report on “Coffee and tea intake and risk of head and neck cancer: pooled analysis in the international head and neck cancer epidemiology consortium.”
 The article by Galeone et al. (2010) discussed the effects of coffee consumption on the risk of developing head and neck cancers, including oral cancers.
-(Available online at: http://chronicle.augusta.com/news/health/2010-06-21/coffee-could-greatly-cut-cancer-risk-research-says#).
-The same year (2010) Professor Ogbureke’s research was highlighted in the Augusta Chronicles in a full-length article titled: “GHSU wants to increase research, federal funding” (Available also online at: http://chronicle.augusta.com/news/education/2011-11-09/ghsu-wants-increase-research-federal-funding).
+The same year (2010) Ogbureke’s research was highlighted in the Augusta Chronicles in a full-length article titled: “GHSU wants to increase research, federal funding.”

-Professor Ogbureke has authored and co-authored several peer reviewed scientific articles in high impact journals and book chapters, and is the Editor and co-author of recently published book titled Oral Cancer.
+Ogbureke has authored and co-authored several peer reviewed scientific articles in high impact journals and book chapters, and is the editor and co-author of the book Oral Cancer.